ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 # 3. Thermal Analysis
-- _Heat dissipation analysis of an industrial-scale totally-enclosed fan-cooled motor_
+- _Enhanced the heat transfer performance of a large-scale industrial motor_
-- _Heat transfer analysis of an industrial oven_
+- _Optimization of heat transfer of an industrial oven_

 # 4. Computer-aided Design (CAD)